Smart Water Management

-IWRA is excited to collaborate with K-water (the Korea Water Resources Corporation) and water experts from around the world on its Smart Water Management (SWM) Project.
+IWRA is excited to collaborate with K-water (the Korea Water Resources Corporation), the Asia Water Council (AWC) and water experts from around the world on its Smart Water Management (SWM) projects.

 The Smart Water Management (SWM) Case Study Report

-IWRA published in November 2018 a joint Smart Water Management (SWM) Case Study Report in collaboration with K-water.
-This report showcases 10 SWM case studies from around the world, and 9 upcoming SWM projects from both developed and developing countries, to demonstrate the potential for SWM in both developed and developing countries.
+The project concluded with the publication of a report showcasing 10 SWM case studies from around the world, and 9 upcoming SWM projects from both developed and developing countries.
 The report provides an in depth look at how these SWM projects were implemented, the enabling factors and potential barriers faced, and how SWM can assist with achieving the Sustainable Development Goals.
 Based on cross case analysis, the report looks at the potential for SWM replication and scalability, and provides policy recommendations to assist decision-makers with supporting future SWM implementation.

 Access below the full SWM report as well as the collection of case studies, individual text boxes, and a shorter version of the SWM report:

 The full report in high resolution (89 MB)

 The full report in low resolution (21 MB)

 KHIT, Seosan, Paju, Paris, China, FDMT, Mexico, Africa,